You can learn more about a variety of technology related topics by collaborating with others on-line and with our government related partners.

 This discussion list fosters dialogue and collaborative opportunities and facilitates knowledge sharing among application development leaders and Subject Matter Experts (SMEs).

-Data Related Discussions Within Texas Public Sector - TX-DATA
+Data Related Discussions Within Texas Public Sector -

 A discussion list for Texas public sector employees to exchanges information on data-related topics, seek advice from peers, request referrals, and share resources/expertise.

 Follow timely information on this list including: new contract awards, planned procurements, legislative implementation of contracting initiatives, planned and upcoming events and special projects (such as bulk purchases.)

 These mailing lists for customers of the Texas Agency Network (TEX-AN) and the Capitol Complex Telephone System (CCTS).